Would this mic be any good in-front of a valve amp, I want to record my marshall which doesn't have silent recording.

 - Flag as inappropriate Answer 1

-- Flag as inappropriate (Can I use this mic to record using my ipad without needing anything (amp or whatever) else?)
+- Flag as inappropriate (Can you use the mic to record audio?)

 Will this work with a mic for recording vocals?